jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. student (from fall, 2021) at the Academy of Interdisciplinary Studies, Hong Kong University of Science and Technology (HKUST), under the supervision of Prof. Hao Liu and Prof. Hui Xiong.
 My research interests lie in data mining and machine learning, with a focus on spatio-temporal modeling, physical world modeling, and scientific machine learning.
-The goal of my research is to develop cutting-edge spatio-temporal AI models capable of understanding and modeling the ever-evolving world, with broad applications across all scales, from autonomous agents to smart cities to earth systems.
+The goal of my research is to develop capable spatio-temporal AI models that can understand and model the dynamic, ever-evolving world, with broad applications across all scales, from individual autonomous agents to mesoscopic smart cities and global earth systems.

 ## Recent News